junxit/us-congress-bills-111/metadata.md

 - 2009-06-10 — Introduced in Senate
 - 2009-06-10 — Read twice and referred to the Committee on Small Business and Entrepreneurship.
+- 2009-06-11 — Sponsor introductory remarks on measure.
+(CR S6536-6537)
+- 2009-06-18 — Committee on Small Business and Entrepreneurship.
+Ordered to be reported with amendments favorably.
+- 2009-07-02 — Committee on Small Business and Entrepreneurship.
+Reported by Senator Landrieu under authority of the order of the Senate of 06/25/2009 with an amendment in the nature of a substitute.
+With written report No. 111-37.
+- 2009-07-02 — Committee on Small Business and Entrepreneurship.
+Reported by Senator Landrieu under authority of the order of the Senate of 06/25/2009 with an amendment in the nature of a substitute.
+With written report No. 111-37.
+- 2009-07-02 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 94.